Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README-incremental.md

 ## Prerequisites

-- An Azure subscription (if you would like to call the [Azure Resource Management API](https://docs.microsoft.com/azure/azure-resource-manager/management/overview))
+- An Azure subscription (if you would like to call the [Azure Resource Management API](https://docs.microsoft.com/azure/azure-resource-manager/management/overview)) as well.

 ## Setup